nebula-plugins/nebula-kotlin-plugin/README.md

 - Allows Kotlin library versions to be omitted, inferring them automatically from the plugin version
 - For Kotlin 1.1 and later, sets the `-jvm-target` and uses the jre standard library based on the `sourceCompatibility`
 	- Use the https://github.com/nebula-plugins/gradle-java-cross-compile-plugin to set the `targetJdk` if desired
+- Bundles the `kotlin-allopen` and `kotlin-noarg` plugins to allow them to be applied without adding them manually to the classpath

 # Basic Build